- Case Studies

 Obviously, you can also shop for anything your little heart desires online.

-Although a lot of retailers initially recoiled from the idea of selling online, ecommerce sites like the luxury fashion retailers NET-A-PORTER and Farfetch have proven that it is possible to sell luxury items online at in-store prices.
+Although a lot of traditional retailers initially recoiled from the idea of selling online, especially before the pandemic, ecommerce sites like the luxury fashion retailers NET-A-PORTER and Farfetch have proven that it is possible to sell luxury items online at in-store prices.

 Since about 89% of Americans have access to the Internet, the exclusivity of the luxury retail experience is becoming less important than the convenience of online shopping.
-That’s why luxury ecommerce has been able to gain so much ground.
+That’s why digital luxury marketing and ecommerce has been able to gain so much ground.

 What’s more, a generational shift is occurring within the luxury market.
 Previously, older shoppers—well established in their careers with money to spare—were the main drivers of the luxury market.
 Now, Millennials are stepping up to the plate.